At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Hypertensive and diabetic retinopathy

 Definition.
-Guidelines proposed by the European Society of Hypertension and European Society of Cardiology (ESH-ESC) Guidelines Committee and the Joint National Committee on Prevention, Detection, Evaluation and Treatment of High Blood Pressure (JNC7) provide classifications of blood pressure (29; 38).
-The 2 classifications have notable differences, and treatment recommendations are different in each.
+Guidelines proposed by the European Society of Hypertension and European Society of Cardiology (ESH-ESC) Guidelines Committee and the Joint National Committee on Prevention, Detection, Evaluation and Treatment of High Blood Pressure (JNC7) provide classifications of blood pressure (29; 39).
+The two classifications have notable differences, and treatment recommendations are different in each.
 Both, however, emphasize the importance of maintaining low blood pressure in adults 18 years of age and older (Table 4).
 “Prehypertension” is considered to represent a high-risk condition, and individuals with prehypertension can prevent or delay true hypertension by practicing lifestyle modifications (29).

 Table 4.
 Blood Pressure Classification Chart

 Systolic blood pressure

 Diastolic blood pressure